shrestha-bishal/fynix/README.md

 $checked = Rule::on(User::class)->string('firstName');
 ```

 The bare form derives its label automatically.
-The scoped form validates the owner class and property using the `nameof()` helper, throwing typed rule-definition exceptions.
-This is the v3 construction API, replacing direct validator construction and `Rules::for()`.
+The class-scoped form validates the owner class and property using the `nameof()` helper, throwing typed rule-definition exceptions.
+The object-bound form reads the property from the supplied instance when `validate()` is called.
+Nested object validators remain handler-only and throw a `LogicException` if used directly through `Rule::for()`.

 ### Direct Validation Without a Registry
-When you do not need object-level rule registration, validate each value directly with a validator instance. `ValidationHandler::validate()` is for registered objects and cannot infer rules for an unregistered `User` class.
+When you do not need object-level rule registration, validate each value directly with a validator instance. `validate()` runs the complete shared pipeline; `validateField()` remains available when you want to make the value explicit or provide an owning object for cross-field rules. `ValidationHandler::validate()` is for registered objects and cannot infer rules for an unregistered `User` class.
 This approach is useful for form fields, ad hoc checks, and isolated DTO members.

 ```php
 use Fynix\Rule;